jkrentz/bisondb/README.md

 BisonDB server has a Thrift interface, so any language can make reads from it.
 The database itself is implemented in Clojure.

-An BisonDB datastore contains a fixed number of shards of a "Local Persistence".
+A BisonDB datastore contains a fixed number of shards of a "Local Persistence".
 BisonDB's local persistence engine is pluggable, and BisonDB comes bundled with local persistence implementations for Berkeley DB Java Edition and LevelDB.
 On the MapReduce side, each reducer creates or updates a single shard into the DFS, and on the server side, each server serves a subset of the shards.

-BisonDB support hot-swapping so that a live server can be updated with a new set of shards without downtime.
+BisonDB supports hot-swapping so that a live server can be updated with a new set of shards without downtime.

 # Using BisonDB in MapReduce Jobs